 You will develop confidence in mental health nursing through a combination of simulated education and extensive time in practice undertaken in hospitals and community settings within the NHS, local authorities, and independent and voluntary organisations.
 Practice settings will be drawn from our network of more than 600 placement locations across Merseyside, Cheshire and Lancashire.
 You will be supported by a practice placement assessor and supervisor.

 Placements will include weekend, early morning, evening and night work to ensure access to a full range of practice experiences across 24-hour care.
 You will be responsible for travel and parking costs while on placement.
-There is also an opportunity to undertake a practice learning experience outside the region, within the United Kingdom or internationally.

 How you'll be assessed